Pylons/pyramid/docs/narr/templates.rst

                                  {'foo':1, 'bar':2},
                                  request=request)

-A resource specification points at a file within a Python *package*.
+An asset specification points at a file within a Python *package*.
 In this case, it points at a file named ``foo.pt`` within the ``templates`` directory of the ``mypackage`` package.
-Using a resource specification instead of a relative template name is usually a good idea, because calls to ``render_to_response`` using resource specifications will continue to work properly if you move the code containing them around.
+Using a asset specification instead of a relative template name is usually a good idea, because calls to ``render_to_response`` using asset specifications will continue to work properly if you move the code containing them around.

 .. note::

-   Mako templating system bindings also respect absolute resource specifications as an argument to any of the ``render*`` commands.
-If a template name defines a ``:`` (colon) character and is not an absolute path, it is treated as an absolute resource specification.
+   Mako templating system bindings also respect absolute asset specifications as an argument to any of the ``render*`` commands.
+If a template name defines a ``:`` (colon) character and is not an absolute path, it is treated as an absolute asset specification.

 In the examples above we pass in a keyword argument named ``request`` representing the current :app:`Pyramid` request.
 Passing a request